the-power-coders/techperspective-front-2.0/ContributorREADME.md

 - [ ] Finish notes frontend method
 - [ ] Fix labeling on the chart
 - [ ] Color the chart

+### Morning Standup Thursday, March 10, 2022

+- [ ] Fixing the things we need to fix.
+- [ ] Input about us.
+- [ ] Debug the dropdown
+- [ ] Finish notes frontend method
+- [ ] Fix labeling on the chart
+- [ ] Color the chart

+Brian:

+Attention to dropdown, looking at stretch goals after that if dropdown

+Tanner: Notes route, at the moment we can only affect the active survey notes.
+Got the form set up and data.
+Update method.

+Nicholas: Dropdown is doing interesting things and not understanding how to do these.